PatRogala/workout-app-vistula/README.md

 - **Panel with recipes:** Will allow users to access healthy recipes according to their caloric needs and dietary preferences.
 - **Exercise panel:** Will provide users with the ability to plan and execute a variety of workouts, taking into account their fitness level and goals.

+### Technical elements of the application:
+The application model consists of:
+1. user interface, through which the user explores the visual elements of www.workoutapp.pl and interacts with the elements in the backend (Backend).
+More details about the user interface will be included in the User Story section.
+2. Hosting is a service that involves providing server space for a website and its resources.
+It allows to publication of both a website and an application.
+It is based on sharing disk space on a physical server, which can be shared by multiple users simultaneously.
+The solution is just enough for our project needs.
+3. PostgreSQL database, in which tables are relationally linked to each other through the use of Primary Keys, Foreign Keys, and Composite Keys.

 ### Flow of OAuth 2.0 Authentication

 ```mermaid